arbrejs/arbre/docs/api.md

 # path

-Return the path of the node.
+Return the path of a node.

 The **path** is an array of node from the root to the given node.